cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 Interpreting Graph Strings
 --------------------------

-Suite dependency graphs can be broken down into pairs in which the left side (which may be a single task or family, or several that are conditionally related) defines a :term:`trigger` for the task or family on the right.
+Workflow dependency graphs can be broken down into pairs in which the left side (which may be a single task or family, or several that are conditionally related) defines a :term:`trigger` for the task or family on the right.
 For instance the "word graph" *C triggers off B which